5 Minute Filler

 11 June 2019Add to My Folder

-Occasionally, you may find that you need some quick activities to fill a spare 5 minutes, so here’s some great ideas to get you going…
+Occasionally, you may find that you need some quick activities to fill a few spare minutes, so here are some great ideas to get you going…

 - Ask members of staff to bring in photos of when they were children.
 Display these on a board and get children to guess who is who.
 Children love to see what their teachers were like when they were younger, and it is a good activity for developing historical vocabulary.

 - Pick a subject such as animals and tell the children three ‘facts’ – one that is true and two that are made up.
 For example, some camels have three humps, a zebra’s stripes change colour when they are scared and crickets have ears on their legs.

 - Think of a member of the class and then play 20 questions where the children have to try and work out who you are thinking of by the questions they ask.
 Once children learn the best types of questions to ask, you could extend the game to famous people.

 - If your class have fidgety feet, get them to stand up and arrange themselves in order of shoe size.
 This is great for developing communication skills as well as encouraging team work.

 - Each morning start the day by telling the children a word to listen out for during your teaching, and make sure you use it during the day.
 Give children a signal to do to show they have heard the word, such as putting their thumbs on their nose.